ssgeejr/MongoPreLoad/README.md

 docker run --name client --rm -ti --link seeded:seeded seededmongo /bin/bash
 ```

-you'll see a bunch of spam here ...
+you'll see a bunch of spam here ... just wait for the command prompt

+#### show the databases

 ```
 > show dbs;